Pascal Vaudequin: Managerial and coaching career

 Vaudequin coached for the Irish Football Association from 2007 to 2018.
 He was involved as a County Coach Performance (u12- u15) until 2013.
 Pascal was involved with the N-Ireland u17 International Coaching staff as an assistant manager until June 2011.
 From February 2014 to July 2018 he was involved as an elite performance coach at under-14 to under-16 level, also working with the under-19 international squad as an assistant manager.

-In June 2018 to 2020 Pascal Vaudequin was appointed Assistant Technical Director to Phillipe Troussier in Vietnam National football center PVF.
+In June 2018 to 2020 Pascal Vaudequin was appointed Assistant Technical Director to Philippe Troussier in Vietnam National football center PVF.

 in 2019 Pascal Vaudequin was involved in partnership between the PVF Ha Tinh FC regarding an Academy project started as a grassroots initiative & developed into one of the main youth professional structures in Vietnam.

-A $10 million dollar project was implemented in the poorest province of Vietnam to develop youth football and improving the existing infrastructure.
+A $10 million project was implemented in the poorest province of Vietnam to develop youth football and improving the existing infrastructure.

 Coaching Education was achieved statistically involving 420 educational institutions & 80 club coaches from within the Ha Tinh province.

-In January 2021 to August 2021 was appointed as a General Director of the Juventus Professional Academy in Ba-Ria Vung Tau Vietnam, the Covid 19 situation deteriorated and the closure of all sporting activities was implemented.
+In January 2021 to August 2021 was appointed as a General Director of the Juventus Professional Academy in Ba-Ria Vung Tau Vietnam, the COVID-19 situation deteriorated and the closure of all sporting activities was implemented.
+Pascal Vaudequin currently holds two key positions at Neuchâtel Xamax: Talent Manager and Head Coach for the U17 (M17) team at the Xamax Academy.
+He took up these roles on July 2023.